FortressAI/safeAI/README.md

 Following these steps, you can transform your safeAI system from a local testing setup into a full-scale production service on AWS.
 With the safeAI KG running as a serverless container and a dedicated blockchain side chain handling smart contract billing (and your own safeAI coin), you ensure a robust, scalable, and cost-effective solution.
 This production model provides both advanced capabilities and seamless integration, making it a win-win for all users.

-## Appendix B: From DevTest to Production – Moving safeAI to the Big Cloud

 Welcome to Appendix B!
 This part is written in simple, easy-to-understand language so that even a grade-school student can learn how to move safeAI from working on your own computer to running in the real world (on AWS, which is like a giant computer in the cloud!).